gaurav800/Google-Meet-Bot/README.md

 * Google Chrome

 * Chrome Driver: Find out which version of Google Chrome you have by going to Help->About Google Chrome.
 Then go to https://sites.google.com/a/chromium.org/chromedriver/downloads and download the same driver as the Google Chrome version you are using.
 You’ll want chromedriver_win32.zip.
 Extract chromedriver_win32.zip and it will give you a file called chromedriver.exe.
-Now, Paste chromedriver.exe C:\Windows
+Now, Paste chromedriver.exe in C:\Windows

 ## Running the program